 Although I am guessing at her last name, I believe it to be a pretty good guess.
 I do know that there was a marriage between a William Timms and a Sophia Maddox on November 16, 1830, at St. Bride Fleet St, London.
 I also know that my William Timms' first wife's name was Sophia.
 I know that they married before coming to America in 1832 and that it would most likely have been about nine months before their son John's birth, that is, around late 1830 or very early 1831.
 Moreover, there is a John Timms born to William and Sophia Timms, baptised on January 8, 1832, at Clerkenwell, St. James, London.
 They were living on Brunswick Place, Clerkenwell.
 He was shown as born on December 10, 1831.
 This all fits and is too much of a coincidence to ignore.

 It seems however, that another Timms line claims this Sophia.
 Their claim though is based on an IGI entry, so until proven, I attach little weight to it.
 Jennie Tocock of Worthington, West Sussex, was supposed to check into it, but she never got back to me.
 Her husband traces back to a Jessica Timms, born April 1848 in Westminster - according to the IGI, she was the daughter of William Timms and Sophia Maddox.
 I am now quite convinced that this is wrong.

-Her death date comes from her husband's MI back in Warwickshire.
+Her death date, August 15, 1848, comes from her husband's MI back in Warwickshire.
 That MI says that she died at age 40, which would make her born in 1808.
 However, on a trip to New York City in October 2012, I discovered a burial for a Sophia Timms in Trinity Church's uptown cemetery (burials stopped in the grounds of the downtown church before 1848).
 That burial shows a burial for Sophia Timms, aged 51 years, who died on July 25, 1849.
 That would make her born in 1798 Her last place of residence was 50th at 10 West, which is exactly where William and family were living from 1848 on.
 So it seems very odd, if not impossible, that two women with the same first and last names, living at the same corner in New York City would die within a year of one another.
 If this record is she, then she is shown as dying of cholera.
 To add to the confusion, when she and William arrived in NYC in 1832, she was shown as 23 years of age.
 That would make her born in 1809.
 If I am reading the record for a birth of Sophia Maddooks

 However, I paid for a search of NYC death records which came up blank.
 All that might mean unfortunately is that her death did not get registered.